Whittier, California: Education

-The schools are operated by the Roman Catholic Archdiocese of Los Angeles with one (St. Mary of the Assumption School) being one of the largest Catholic elementary schools in Los Angeles County.
-St Gregory The Great School has been Number One in their deanery for the Academic Decathlon two years in a row.
+The schools are operated by the Roman Catholic Archdiocese of Los Angeles.
+One (St. Mary of the Assumption School) is one of the largest Catholic elementary schools in Los Angeles County.
+St Gregory The Great School has been Number One in their deanery for the Academic Decathlon two consecutive years.

 Whittier Friends School is a member of the Friends Council on Education and associated with First Friends Church of Whittier, the founding Quaker meeting of Whittier.
 Whittier Friends School includes a licensed preschool and an elementary school (TK-6th grade).

 Trinity Lutheran School, a ministry of Trinity Lutheran Church, serves kindergarten through eighth grade.